A Family’s Trauma: Two Brothers Face Back-to-Back Cancer Battles

 She phoned her husband, Ryan.
 “I said, ‘Maybe I should go talk to him.
 Let me explain what's bad.
 Let me explain.’”

 She let the thought go, but it was genuine.
 After having two of her kids diagnosed with cancer one after the next—meaning one finished treatment for leukemia, and then 10 months later the other was found to have a large tumor in his chest—Samantha had revised her view of what’s bad and what’s manageable, the latter being everything short of cancer.
-And staring down consecutive cancer traumas, she found that even her idea of manageable had widened.
+Staring down consecutive cancer traumas, she found that even her idea of manageable had widened.
 In hindsight, Dane’s was manageable.

 A ‘good’ type of cancer